marina601/iFitness/README.md

          3. #008089 _Green_ - Relaxing and Meditative also represents healing to complement our Yoga Classes

     - ### Typorgaphy
-        - Used Montseratt font for all the headings on the page and Releway for all the paragraphs text with fall back of Sans Serif incase of any reason the font is not imported correctly from Google Fonts library.
+        - Used Montseratt font for all the headings on the page and Releway for all the paragraphs text with fall back of Sans Serif incase of any reason the font is not imported correctly from [Google Fonts library](https://fonts.google.com/)
         - Both of the fonts are easy to read and compliment each other.

     - ### Imagery